-Purus Horizon
+Purus Horizon (Smaller Models)

 We have just completed an order for eight Purus Horizon model ships (formerly called the Edda Passat), with three being identical and measuring 38 centimetres in length, 16 in width and 22 in height, and five being larger and measuring 118 centimetres in length.
 The three small models were constructed by our offsite 3D-printing specialist, and they complete the first part of the order, with the remaining five large models making up the second part, being built in our workshop.